10 Finance Internships for Freshmen in College (2023)

-Investment banking and other finance jobs are getting more and more competitive.
-With that, the recruiting seasons may seem to be getting earlier each year.
-In order to gain a spot at a top-tier bank or fund, most students apply for internships starting their sophomore year in college for matriculation the following year.
+Investment banking and other finance jobs are getting increasingly competitive; as a result, the recruiting season is starting earlier and earlier each year.
+In order to gain a spot at a top-tier bank or fund, most students apply for internships starting their sophomore year in college for matriculation the following summer.
 To get even more experience on a resume, ambitious students are now looking for internships starting their freshman year in college.

-If you’re interested in a career in investment banking or something similar, check out our Career Hub for lots of free resources and guides.
+If you’re interested in a career in investment banking or a similar industry, check out our Career Hub for lots of free resources and guides.
 Here are a few articles to get you started:

 - A Guide to the Investment Banking Interview: Tips from an Expert